ohirose/bcpd/README.md

 specified as an argument of `-s`, normalized X and Y before optimization, which are used as inputs of BCPD, will be output besides the variables.
 If `Y` is specified as an argument of `-s`, the optimization trajectory will be saved to the binary file `.optpath.bin`.
-The trajectory can be viewed using the following MATLAB scripts, `optpath.m` for 2D data and `optpath3.m` for 3D data.
+The trajectory can be viewed using scripts: `optpath.m` for 2D data and `optpath3.m` for 3D data.
 Saving a trajectory is memory-inefficient.
 Disable it if both N and M are more than several hundreds of thousands.
 If `P` is specified as an argument of `-s`, nonzero elements of matching probability P will be output.
-If the optimization is not converged, output of P might become time-consuming.
+If the optimization is not converged, the output of P might become time-consuming.

 ### Terminal output